 The expenditures are recorded using an online tool that provides a finance team with instant access to office expenditures across a business.

 This cloud-based management approach allows any number of petty cash accounts to be centrally managed.
 It’s equally effective for a small startup or a global corporation.

 Automated checks can be carried out to ensure that each petty cash cost is within a defined limit.
 If a limit is breached, an alert is triggered.

 With accurate data and integrated reporting tools, petty cash costs can be monitored over time.
 Any spikes or unusual spending patterns can be identified and investigated.

 It creates a simple and effective way to manage everyday costs and helps to reduce the risks that are posed by a traditional approach to petty cash.

-If you're interested in finding out how Webexpenses can help you to best manage how you control petty cash, we'd love to have a 10-minute call with you.
-Get in contact.
+If you're interested in finding out how Webexpenses can help you to best manage how you control petty cash, why not book a demo of the system.